%20Clone%20with%20Adalo.jpg)

 - Analyze retention rates

-Platform Stats: Published apps had >99% average uptime over the last year, and Adalo processes 20M+ daily data requests.
+Platform Stats: Published apps maintain 99%+ average uptime, and Adalo processes 20M+ daily data requests.

 Common Challenges When Building Social Media Apps in Adalo